 As far as CESC's system demand is concerned, the dip was around 12% in March 2020, bringing down annual growth to 3%, which was otherwise projected at around 3.7%.
 As a result, while the Company's performance in 2019-20 was not affected much due to the timeline of events, future performance will depend on when normalcy returns and demand revives fully.
-Our approach during the lockdown and initiatives to mitigate associated risks are dispersed in greater detail in the sections on 'Risks and Concernia's editions and concernia the sections on 'Risks and Concernia's editions and concernia the sections on 'Risks and Concernia's editions and concernia the sections on 'Risks and Concernia's editions and concernia the sections on 'Risks and Concernia's editions are sections as a concernia the sections are sections as a concernia the sections are sections.
+Our approach during the lockdown and initiatives to mitigate associated risks are discussed in greater detail in the sections on 'Risks and Concerns'.

-Considering the severe impact on economic activity due to the Covid-19 crisis, June 2020 projections of the International Monetary Fund's World Economic Outlook forecasts that the global economy will contract by 4.9% in calendar year 2020 - which is now 1.9 percentage points lower than the earlier estimate that it put out in April.
+Considering the severe impact on economic activity due to the Covid-19 crisis, June 2020 projections of the International Monetary Fund's World Economic Outlook forecasts that the global economy will contract by 4.9% in calendar year 2020 - which is now 1.9 $\,$ percentage points lower than the earlier estimate that it put out in April.
 According to IMF's June 2020 estimate, India's real GDP growth will reduce to -4.5%.
 This is a much worse forecast than that of April 2020.
 It is difficult to predict where India will be in 2020-21.
 However, two things can be stated with some certainty.
 First, April-June 2020 will be a washout, with most economic activities being shut-down; and the second quarter (July-September 2020) will also be difficult, what with the pandemic surging throughout various parts of India.
 Second, while most economists expect a turnaround in the second half of the financial year, the general sense is that India's GDP growth for 2020-21 will be probably lower than IMF's most recent projection - perhaps in the range of -5% to -6%.